 What is continuous Ping anyway:

-Continuous ping as we already know is the process of running a ping to a remote device and continue doing it for a long time.
+Continuous ping, also known as sending an ICMP packet or echo, as we already know is the process of running a ping to a remote device and continue doing it for a long time.
 Using this the tool can collect the ping matrix and use it for statistics.
 You can see what was the ping longest time and when to figure if there are any networks issues.

-In basic term a continuous ping is done by sending ping ICMP packet to a remote host again and again and again.
+In basic term, a continuous ping is done by sending a ping ICMP packet to a remote host again and again and again.
 You only need to specify the hostname or IP address that you want to ping to.

 Then, depending on the continuous ping tool you are using, you just need to click on the ‘ping’ or ‘start’ button and it will start pinging.
-As you specify the host name, it is translated it into the corresponding IP address where the echo requests will be sent.
+As you specify the hostname, it is translated into the corresponding IP address where the echo requests will be sent.